 SMS’ Rise to Dominance

-The popularity of text messaging on mobile devices can not be overstated.
-By most estimates text messaging has taken over as the most popular, the most used, and the most highly preferred, form of communication among a startling number of people.
-SMS is utilized often by everyone who owns a mobile device but (unsurprisingly) it’s most popular among younger people.
-The younger you look back in the statistics the more SMS is preferred and there’s no indication of this trend abating.
-Which means that we can bet that, as dominant as SMS currently is right now, it’s only going to continue to rise in use for the future until it becomes the default form of communication for just about everyone with a smartphone (which will be pretty much everyone within a decade or two).
+We all know how popular text messaging is on mobile devices.
+By most estimates, text messaging has taken over as the most popular, the most used, and the most highly preferred, form of communication among a startling number of people.
+Unsurprisingly most young people with smartphones commonly interact via SMS.
+The younger you look back in the statistics the more SMS is preferred.
+There’s no indication of this trend abating.
+That means that we can bet that, as dominant as SMS currently is right now, it’s only going to continue to become more popular.
+Even today it is the default form of communication for just about everyone with a smartphone.

 Is this description of SMS’ popularity and usage hyperbolic?
 Hardly.
 Tracking studies suggest about 10 trillion text messages are going to be sent in 2012 by the end of the year.
 This is up from 7.8 trillion in 2011, which is already a staggering number even before you consider massive growth estimates for this year.

 And guess what?
-That 10 trillion strong figure only relates to SMS text messaging, it doesn’t have a whole lot to say about the various other forms of text messaging currently available on the global market, many of which are growing in popularity at an exponential rate, including BBM (BlackBerry Messaging) and iMessage, the text messaging program available when Apple devices (either iPhone or iPad) communicate chat with each other.
+That 10 trillion strong figure only relates to SMS text messaging.
+It doesn’t include various other forms of text messaging.
+Many of these are growing in popularity at an exponential rate, including BBM (BlackBerry Messaging) and iMessage, the text messaging program available when Apple devices (either iPhone or iPad) communicate chat with each other.

 The Future of Texting

 Even though SMS is currently king and doesn’t show any signs of slowing down in popularity the form of text messaging offered by Apple’s iMessage points to a much more probable direction text messaging will head in the future.
 Unlike SMS, iMessage doesn’t impose limitations on its messaging.
 You can message as much as you want.
-You can send messages that are as long as you want, and the fact that iMessages aren’t tracked highlights the fact you can also send messages that are as small and as rapidly released as you want without any concern for reaching messaging limits or the like.
+You can send messages that are as long as you want.
+The fact that iMessages aren’t tracked means you don’t need to worry about reaching messaging limits.

-Furthermore, iMessage arranges all of its messages in a single stream, unlike traditional SMS organizing that forces you to open up your messages one at a time. iMessage conversations look like, well, conversations and not miniature emails.
+Furthermore, iMessage arranges all of its messages in a single stream, unlike traditional SMS that breaks up long messages.
+Unlike SMS, iMessage conversations look like, well, conversations and not miniature emails.
 In fact, iMessage has a lot more in common with a desktop-computer based chat client than a traditional SMS system.

-It’s still questionable whether we’ll see this level of convergence or not, or whether SMS on desk phone will provide the benefits it promises if we do produce it.
+It’s still questionable whether we’ll see this level of convergence or not.
+Whether SMS on desk phone will provide the benefits it promises.
 To understand this we need to go back to the main benefit offered by conventional telephone technology- focus and specificity.
-One of the main “X factors” desktop handsets have over smartphone is their ability to create a smooth, flowing, habitual and sharply defined telephone usage that multi-tasking smartphones never could.
+One of the advantages desktop handsets have over smartphones is their ability to create a smooth and habitual telephone usage.
+This is one task that multi-purpose smartphones never can do well.
 Employers want their phone-oriented employees to stay on their phones with few distractions as possible.
-If some potential for practical usage of SMS and messaging on a desk phone exists, it needs to be weighed by the potential for distraction caused by the messaging technology.
+Of course, there is clear evidence that the use of SMS and other forms of messaging on a desk phone is beneficial.
+Needless to say, it needs to be weighed by the potential for distraction caused by messaging technology.